shxdabb/EcoSort-Waste-Classification/README.md

 🗂️ Waste Categories

-The system classifies waste into 10 classes:
+The system classifies waste into 10 classes:s

 battery